How Do I..? How To..? Stage Lighting FAQ

 - Blue Room Job Board – Opportunities to get work experience often come up here, as many of the advertisers are struggling shows with small budgets.

 That’s about it for the moment.
 Don’t forget, we are going to be adding more stage lighting FAQ to this page.
 Put your “How Do I…? or “How To…? in the comments box below.
-Or you could get in touch via Facebook or Twitter.
+Or you could get in touch via Twitter.

 Thank you! this is really friggen useful and is totally going in my bookmarks!